pongasoft/emscripten-glfw/README.md

 - Implemented workaround for [#4](https://github.com/pongasoft/emscripten-glfw/issues/4): _Using Super + "Key" on macOS results in "Key" not being released_.
-  Due to the [broken state](https://stackoverflow.com/questions/11818637/why-does-javascript-drop-keyup-events-when-the-metakey-is-pressed-on-mac-browser) of javascript handling the `Super/Meta` key, there is no good solution.
+  Due to the [broken state](https://stackoverflow.com/questions/11818637/why-does-javascript-drop-keyup-events-when-the-metakey-is-pressed-on-mac-browser) of
+  JavaScript handling the `Super/Meta` key, there is no good solution.
 The workaround implemented, releases all keys when `Super` is released.
 Although not a perfect solution, it guarantees that the state is _eventually_ consistent:
     - if "Key" was released while "Super" was held, then when "Super" gets released, "Key" is released (later than when actually released, final state is consistent: "Key" in `Release` state)
     - if "Key" is still held when "Super" is released, "Key" is released when "Super" gets released, but immediately gets a down event (Up/Down event, final state is consistent": "Key" in `Pressed` state)